timothygmitchell/MICE_ML_Ensemble/README.md

 # TitanicMachineLearning

 This project showcases a machine learning solution to the Kaggle competition 'Titanic: Machine Learning from Disaster'.
-The goal of the competition was to predict who in the test data survived based on training data containing biographical details and survival outcomes for 891 passengers.
+The goal of the competition was to predict who in the test data survived the sinking of the Titanic based on training data for 891 passengers.
+Data involved biographical details such as passenger class, age, and sex.

 Variable selection, feature engineering, and multiple imputation were key stages of my analysis.
 I discarded variables with little benefit and extracted honorific titles from passenger names.
 I used multiple imputation with chained equations (MICE) to impute missing data.